 This keyword is used to create a copy of a set (see seta about sets).
 Geometry, nodes and elements with their results can be copied.
-The copy of results is useful to evaluate additional sectors in case of a cyclic symmetric calculation.
+The copy of results is usefull to evaluate additional sectors in case of a cyclic symmetric calculation.
 The copy is included in the new set.
 Existing sets are extended by the copied entities if the last parameter "a" (append) is provided.
 Several transformations are available.
 For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter a will assign the new entities to sets were the mother of each entity is included,

 Several transformations are available.
-For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, rot will create a copy and will move it around the axis defined by the points p1 and p2 by alfa degrees,
+For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, rot will create a copy and will move it around the axis defined by the points p1 and p2 by alfa degrees, copy set 1 set 2 rot p0 px 20.